RobertPastor/flight-profile/ReadMe-Extend-Routes.md

 python manage.py AirlineRoutesWayPointsDatabaseLoad

-# launch the following command to update the target WayPoints xlsx file
+## launch the following command to update the target WayPoints xlsx file
+## this should be needed only in the development environment as the WayPoints.xlsx file is moved to the trajectory folder

 python manage.py WayPointsXlsxFileCreate